avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

     10. GOOGLE_APPLICATION_CREDENTIALS
     11. S3_BUCKET_NAME
     12. S3_DIRECTORY
+12. Go the the "General Settings" tab and increase the timeout value to 5 minutes.
+This is because the lambda function will take some time to push all the data to BigQuery.
-12. Try testing the lambda function by switching to the "Test" tab and click on "Test" button.
+13. Try testing the lambda function by switching to the "Test" tab and click on "Test" button.
 If everything goes well, you should see a green box with 200 statusCode.

 ### Set up Cloudwatch Rule to trigger lambda
 1. Go to `Cloudwatch` dashboard and navigate to `Events > Rules` tab.